COVID nurses: Our best 'never seems good enough' | DW | 23.03.2021

 6:00 a.m.
 There's a large counter in the middle of the ward.
 It's still shrouded in darkness.
 From the corridor, you can see the patients lying behind large glass screens.
 There are 12 beds for people who need intensive care.
 Eleven of them are occupied.
 Three of those patients are COVID-19 victims.

-The patients in beds one and two are currently both on ventilators.
+The patients in Beds 1 and 2 are currently both on ventilators.
 Meanwhile, the man in Bed 4 is "as bad as it gets."
-That at least was the assessment used in the handover from the night shift.
+That, at least, was the assessment used in the handover from the night shift.
 When the early shift comes on, they discuss who'll be responsible for the individual patients and their specific therapies.

 Andrea Krautkrämer takes charge of the shift and direct responsibility for two patients.
 On top of that, she will also be giving instructions to a trainee nurse.
 ICU staff like Andrea usually begin their careers with a course in basic nursing before gathering practical experience in intensive care, which is in turn followed by two further years of ICU training.